 Derek “Wandering Earl” Baron has been traveling non-stop since 1999, and he’s been keeping track of his adventures in an honest and refreshing way.
 His blog is heartfelt, personal, and completely ad-free.

 João Leitão created Nomad Revelations in 2003 as an outlet for his aimless wanderings, which have since taken him to 100+ countries.
-His destinations are well off the worn down tourist path, which makes his blog a fascinating collection of adventures that take place in far-flung destinations.
+His destinations are well off the worn-down tourist path, which makes his blog a fascinating collection of adventures that take place in far-flung destinations.

 The Broke Backpacker

 When Will Hatton started The Broke Backpacker, he could barely even type.
 Since then he’s worked his tail off – blogging, hustling, and budget traveling around the world.
-He’s scrappy, hardworking, and determined – all of the characteristics you need to become a successful travel blogger.
+He’s scrappy, hardworking, and determined – all the characteristics you need to become a successful travel blogger.

-Yeah, that’s how I felt too.
+That’s how I felt too.
 I get it.